Forget Tesla — Panasonic Is Powering the Future of Electric Cars

 But the Japanese company’s fastest-growing segment isn’t in our homes.
 It’s in our cars.

 It makes many of the batteries and sensors for our cars and trucks.

 Known as Automotive & Industrial Systems (AIS) in filings, this segment is its biggest revenue driver.

 While Tesla may take all the credit for the Gigafactory, Panasonic makes its batteries.

-But one month ago, Panasonic inked a deal with Toyota that will dwarf its operation in the Gigafactory.
+But in January 2019, Panasonic inked a deal with Toyota that will dwarf its operation in the Gigafactory.

 The two companies are forming a joint venture (JV) to develop and produce EV batteries.